MicrosoftDocs/customer-voice/fp-docs/troubleshoot.md

 - Microsoft Forms Pro solution is installed.
 - An application user is created.
     - The application user has the Survey Services Administrator security role assigned.
-    - The Survey Services Administrator security role has the Organization privileges as specified in [Survey Services Administrator security role privileges](#survey-services-administrator-security-role-privileges).
+    - The Survey Services Administrator security role has the Organization privileges on the survey entities as specified in [Survey Services Administrator security role privileges](#survey-services-administrator-security-role-privileges).
 - The system user has the Survey Owner security role assigned.
-    - The Survey Owner security role has the User privileges as specified in [Survey Owner security role privileges](#survey-owner-security-role-privileges).
+    - The Survey Owner security role has the User privileges on the survey entities as specified in [Survey Owner security role privileges](#survey-owner-security-role-privileges).

 ### Survey Services Administrator security role privileges